-Euan’s Guide is the disabled access review website used by disabled people to review, share and discover accessible places to visit.
+Euan’s Guide makes it easier for disabled people to find great places to go.
 The charity was founded in 2013 by Euan MacDonald, who is a powerchair user, and his sister Kiki.
 As Euan’s access requirements changed, both went in search of recommendations for accessible places to go, but a platform for this kind of information didn’t exist.
 Built as a friendly and honest alternative to hours of web searching and phone calls before visiting somewhere new, Euan’s Guide now has thousands of disabled access reviews and listings for places all over the UK and beyond.

 Who is Euan?

 An adventurer, rugby fan and whisky enthusiast, Euan MacDonald (MBE) co-founded Euan's Guide with his sister Kiki in 2013.
 After his Motor Neurone Disease (MND) diagnosis in 2003, Euan moved from London back to Edinburgh to be with his family and fundraise for MND research.
 In 2006, Euan and his father Donald established the Euan MacDonald Centre for MND Research, and helped to set up the Voicebank Project, which is today known as Speak:Unique.